-No matter how much you try to hide personal crisis at work sometimes it can get the better of you and ultimately affect your productiveness at work.
+No matter how much you try to hide personal crises at work sometimes it can get the better of you and ultimately affect your productivity at work.

 These moments in life can strike at any time, and whether it’s the loss of a family member or the breakdown of a relationship, no one can prepare you for the emotions and frustrations that can come from tackling these problematic personal issues.

-It can be easy to let things get on top of you, and most people wouldn’t blame you for taking time out to deal with specific circumstances but if you want to try and stay in top form while you are dealing with these issues, then there are a few things you can do to manage the situation.
+It can be easy to let things get on top of you, and most people wouldn’t blame you for taking time out to deal with specific circumstances, but if you want to try and stay productive while you are dealing with these issues, then there are a few things you can do to manage the situation.

 Take a look at some of the ways to remain productive at work in the midst of a personal crisis.